florian-lup/comment-crunch/README.md

 ## Acknowledgements

 - Built with Next.js
-- Powered by OpenAI's GPT-4o
+- Powered by OpenAI's GPT models and Google's Gemini models
 - YouTube Data API for comment retrieval